Colebrooke, Co Fermanagh

 The Triumphal Arch Lodge at Colebrooke is located in the heart of Co Fermanagh.
 This is an area of outstanding natural beauty and is only a short distance from the tranquility of beautiful Lough Erne.

 This lodge is one of the gateways to Colebrooke Park, one of Northern Ireland's most important and historic stately homes.

 Guests to the Lodge can enjoy a host of outdoor activities organised by arrangement through the Colebrooke Estate such as fishing on the Colebrooke River, walking trails and bird watching.
 Shooting and stalking can also be organised by prior arrangement with the estate.
 There is abundant wildlife including red squirrels, kingfishers, otters, pine martens and woodpeckers and even a deer hide for watching deer close up.
-Bike hire is available on site and there are trails throughout the estate.
 For the ultimate in relaxation, the Colebrooke award winning spa is situated on the estate (booking in advance is recommended).

 Slide the bar to compare before and after photos

 The Triumphal Arch Lodge is a Grade B Listed Building and is part of the Colebrooke Estate.
 The estate has a long history dating back to the 1640s when a large portion of confiscated land at Brookeborough was given to the Brooke family as a reward for services during the 1641 rebellion.
 The estate has remained in the Brooke family ever since and has been home to many notable military and public figures including Field Marshal Viscount Alan Brooke and Northern Ireland Prime Minister Basil Brooke, 1943 -1963.